Captain’s Cove residents create POA petition

 ACCOMACK COUNTY, Va. – In a quiet Accomack County community, residents are making noise.

-500 residents in the Captain’s Cove development have signed a petition created by Gini Weslowski and Linda Reece, two concerned citizens who said they want to see an administrative change in the Homeowners Association board of directors.
+500 residents in the Captain’s Cove development have signed a petition created by Gini Weslowski and Linda Reece, two concerned citizens who said they want to see an administrative change in the Property Owner Association board of directors.

 “We had this election, and nearly every single due paying member voted for the non-developer candidates to be on the board, but they won anyway,” said Gini.